FireFly-S: Exploiting Dual-Side Sparsity for Spiking Neural Networks Acceleration with Reconfigurable Spatial Architecture: Hardware Micro Architecture

 \section{Hardware Micro Architecture}

-The hardware microarchitecture of the FireFly-S is intricately designed to harness the dual-side sparsity characteristic of SNNs.
+The hardware microarchitecture of FireFly-S is intricately designed to harness the dual-side sparsity characteristic of SNNs.
 It features a spatial layout that incorporates inter-layer pipelining, as illustrated in Fig. \ref{fig:architecture}.
-Each pipeline stage is tailored to process a single layer of inference, equipped with specific modules including Padding, Dataflow Orchestrator, Dual-side Sparsity Detector, and Maxpooling.
+Each pipeline stage is specifically designed to handle a single layer of inference within the FPGA chip, equipped with on-chip parameters and specialized modules including Padding, Dataflow Orchestrator, Dual-side Sparsity Detector, and Maxpooling.

 The Padding module dynamically adjusts input dimensions for convolutional layers, adding padding in "same" mode to match output and input sizes, while bypassing padding for "valid" mode or fully connected layers.
 The Dataflow Orchestrator is pivotal in ensuring consistent dataflow between layers to maintain pipeline efficiency.
 It also efficiently manages the im2col operation for SNNs, essential for reorganizing input data into a format suitable for convolution operations, all while maintaining a membrane potential storage-free approach.
-The Dual-side Sparsity Detector module optimizes computations by identifying matching nonzero elements in both activation spikes and synaptic weights, enabling computational savings by bypassing unnecessary operations.
-Then, it generates specific read commands for relevant data (weights, biases, masks, thresholds) and efficiently updates neuron dynamics in the IF/LIF neuron model.
-Finally, the optional Maxpooling module provides spatial downsampling of the output, the output stream is then pipelined and fed into the next core or layer for further processing.
+The Dual-side Sparsity Detector module optimizes computations by identifying matching non-zero elements in both activation spikes and synaptic weights, enabling computational savings by bypassing unnecessary operations.
+Then, it generates specific read commands for relevant data (weights, biases, etc.) and efficiently updates neuron dynamics in the IF/LIF neuron model.
+Finally, the optional Maxpooling module provides spatial downsampling of the output, the output stream is then pipelined and fed into the next layer for further processing.

 This section provides an in-depth exploration of the key elements of FireFly-S, particularly the Dataflow Orchestrator and the Dual-side Sparsity Detector, detailing their essential roles and functionalities within the broader system architecture.